Become a Paid Speaker: 4 Ways to Monetise Your Message

 Starting to see the value in public speaking?

-Gather enough potential customers together (whether in person or virtually), and you can make money from public speaking, without charging a penny!
+Gather enough potential customers together (whether in person or virtually), and you can make money from public speaking, without charging a penny for your actual speech.

 But what about the traditional way, getting paid to speak on stage?